K-Fet/K-App/README.md

 The app uses [nodemon](https://nodemon.io/) to watch for code change.
 The app will restart or reload when you edit the code.

-#### Dev scripts

-The folder `/tools/` offer scripts to ease development:

-- `node tools/prod-scripts/account.js`: Use it to create a default account in the app.
-- `node tools/dev-scripts/populate-db.js`: Use it to create fake data.

 ## Testing (back only)